mossjacob/alfi/docs/intro.rst

 For non-linear ODEs which result in non-Gaussian likelihoods, we have two devoted modules.
 For variational inference, the :class:`lafomo.VariationalLFM` superclass is the main building block for such models.
 The implementation of the GP uses the method of `Hensman et al. <http://proceedings.mlr.press/v38/hensman15.pdf>`_ [3].
 See the `notebook here <notebooks/linear/variational.html>`_ for a linear implementation, and `here <notebooks/nonlinear/variational.html>`_ for an implementation of a non-linear version of the *Lawrence et al.* [1] model.

-The :class:`lafomo.mcmc` module implements several MCMC samplers suited for LFMs, such as the :class:`lafomo.mcmc.samplers.LatentGPSampler` which jointly samples the posterior GP in addition to the covariance kernel parameters.
+The :class:`lafomo.mcmc` module is currently a work-in-progress, and implements several MCMC samplers suited for LFMs, such as the :class:`lafomo.mcmc.samplers.LatentGPSampler` which jointly samples the posterior GP in addition to the covariance kernel parameters.
 In addition, LaFoMo has a full implementation of such a non-linear LFM based on `Titsias et al. <https://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-6-53>`_ [2]: :class:`lafomo.mcmc.modules.TranscriptionRegulationLFM`  .

 Non-linear PDE